cobalt-uoft/documentation/endpoints/courses/filter.md

 * `-` indicates not (eg. `department:-"architecture"`)

 For time filters:
-* All numerical operators work with time parameters.
+* All numerical operators work with time keys.
 You can provide the time as a string (i.e. `"HH:MM"`).
 * Alternatively, you can just specify the time as an integer representing the seconds since midnight.

 Examples of filter combinations: